danieltuzes/studies/README.md

 To view the results as of 20th of Febr, 2021, check the [random.pdf](random.pdf), [random.pptx](random.pptx) or [random.html](random.html) files!

 Some small [python examples](python/numpy_random.py) using random numbers with a random walk implementation can be found in the python folder.
 To test the random number generator, [3 self-written test](python/random_test.py) are also developed.
 These tests just shows some basic ideas and don't represent a deep analysis, testing a prng is a whole science!

+## random test

+Although [standardized tests for prngs](https://en.wikipedia.org/wiki/TestU01) have been introduced [decades ago](https://en.wikipedia.org/wiki/Diehard_tests), it can be still interesting to implement some of your own ideas.
+Most propably, those have been already implemented, but it is good to practice programming and get a deeper insight into random number generators.

+In [random_test.py](python/random_test.py), you can find some (around 4) tests to check the quality of the Mersenne Twister prng.
+I was curious if any correlation can be found within the prn sequences initiated with adjacent seeds.
+Spoiler alert: I didn't find any correlation.

+## named random number engine

+In one of my professional tasks, I had to implement a prng container for Monte Carlo simulations.
+The purpose of this container is to improve prn generation by supporting multiple seeds, and instead of seeds, to support named seeds.

+- The first step is to print out all the random numbers used by the model, which produced the result A, store them in a file,
+- and then use this super container to feed the model with the same numbers.
+This time I should get the same result A.
+- Then the file-based random number feed has to replaced by a prng algorithm, like Mersenne Twister.
+This time the model should produce different result B. I can write out the random numbers again, into a file, and use the file instead of the algorithm producing the same B result.
+So we can see how changing the random number engine from a basic math algorithm to file-based solution keeps the same result A.
+- Then we change the random numbers, and get result B, but the result remains the same if we change the source of random numbers from a file to a math algorithm again.

+The details of the class can be found in the [readme of namedPrng](namedPrng/README.md).

 ## random-meta